pragmagic/vscode-nim/README.md

 ### Commands

-In addition to integrated editing features, the extension also provides several commands in the Command Palette for working with Go files:
+In addition to integrated editing features, the extension also provides several commands in the Command Palette for working with Nim files:

 * `Nim: Buld project` to build a project or opened file
 * `Nim: Run project` to build and run a project or opened file